 The number assigned to a course gives an indication of the level of difficulty and indicates for whom the course is intended.
 Courses numbered under 300 (100-299) are undergraduate-level courses.
 Courses in the 300-699 range may be taken for credit by both undergraduate and graduate students; courses in the 300-499 range are generally considered intermediate level and courses in the 500-699 range are generally considered advanced level.
 Graduate students taking courses numbered 300-699 are expected to do graduate-level work, though they are enrolled in an undergraduate level course.
 The 300-699 range is not intended to include undergraduate-only, elementary level courses.
 Courses in the 700-999 range are open only to graduate students.

-The official University documentation of “graduate level” coursework is identified with the graduate course attribute (G50%) in the University’s Course Guide and Class Search.
-More information regarding the course attribute can be found on Academic Planning and Institutional Research Graduate Course Attribute webpage.
+The official documentation of “graduate level” coursework is identified with the graduate course attribute (G50%) in the Course Guide and Class Search.
+More information regarding the course attribute for graduate students can be found in section IV of the Course Attributes Policy.

 See Continuous Enrollment Requirement, Minimum Graduate Coursework (50%) Requirement, Minimum Graduate Degree Credit Requirement, Minimum Graduate Residence Credit Requirement, Prior Coursework